 Whether you’re choosing a pack to take you from work to the mountains or a daypack that can fill one specific use, let’s break down the best way to choose the right daypack for you.

-Consider what gear you’ll want to carry: the basics like water, a first-aid kit, wind/rain layer, snacks, and a cellphone, and then maybe extras like your kids’ layers, a doggie bowl, sun hat or sunscreen, camera, trekking poles, water reservoir, and more.
+Consider what gear you’ll want to carry: the basics like water, a first-aid kit, wind/rain layer, snacks, glasses, and a cellphone.
+You might also carry extras like your kids’ layers, a doggie bowl, sun hat or sunscreen, camera, trekking poles, and water reservoir.

 Apart from the volume, or carrying capacity, of a pack, there’s also pack sizing for your body.
 Daypacks are usually one size, as they’re meant to be adjustable and versatile yet streamlined.
 We had multiple testers of different body types try on these daypacks for comparison.